jamie-allen/Mockito-Specs2-Akka-TestKit-Presentation/preso/presentation.md

 * Acceptance test names are written using an agile "User Story"
 * "As a [role]", I want [feature] so that [benefit]""
 * "Given [initial context], when [event occurs], then [ensure some outcome]"
+* I'm not a fan of the Acceptance Test Specs2 syntax

 !SLIDE bullets incremental transition=blindY
 .notes Created in the model of earlier frameworks, such as EasyMock and JMock.
 Test spy is a model that allows you to verify behavior and stub methods, but also allows you to embed assertions without external calls.